RLOpenCatalyst/Service_Workbench_Templates/RStudio/README.md

-# RStudio V2 with Application Load Balancer on AWS Service Workbench
+# RStudio V2* on AWS Service Workbench
+*RStudio with Application Load Balancer

   ![image](https://user-images.githubusercontent.com/73109773/119454257-fbd76800-bd55-11eb-8292-cb2533e549a0.png)

-RStudio V2 (RStudio with ALB) on Service Workbench is a comprehensive solution with an Application Load Balancer (ALB).
+RStudio V2 on Service Workbench is a comprehensive solution with an Application Load Balancer (ALB).
 While launched through SWB
 Workspaces the ALB is shared between multiple RStudio instances within same AWS account.
 Using ALB further secures access to each RStudio over unique
 Presigned URL.

   ![image](https://user-images.githubusercontent.com/73109773/119454593-5375d380-bd56-11eb-89fb-cf11328ed468.png)

 ## Key Features
-Below are a few key features of RStudio with Application Load Balancer (ALB)
+Below are a few key features of RStudio V2 with Application Load Balancer (ALB)
 *	The shared AWS ALB (Application Load Balancer) used with AWS ACM certificates for each Hosting Account simplifies the Certificate Management Lifecycle.
 *	Using unique self-signed certificate to encrypt between ALB and RStudio EC2 to ensure secure connection, thus enabling encrypt connection per RStudio.
 *	ALB Listener Rules leveraged to ensure secure access only to allowed CIDR blocks in case of compromised / shared RStudio URL.

 ## Getting Started
 ### Prerequisite
-* Before deploying RStudio, create Service Workbench with a custom domain associated with SSL certificate.
+* Before deploying RStudio V2, create Service Workbench with a custom domain associated with SSL certificate.
 * Generate a new SSL Certificate in AWS
 * Update the root domain record pointing to custom domain, update the Route53 DNS records, Name Servers of newly created Hosted Zone.

-For detailed steps on prerequisites [here](https://github.com/RLOpenCatalyst/Service_Workbench_Templates/blob/main/RStudio/Prerequisite/prerequisite.md)
+For detailed steps on prerequisites [Click here](https://github.com/RLOpenCatalyst/Service_Workbench_Templates/blob/main/RStudio/Prerequisite/prerequisite.md)

 ### Implementation
 * Refer to the Implementation [guide] to deploy RStudio V2
-* To deploy RStudio V2, the SWB Service Catalog product portfolio needs to be added with RStudio V2 Cloud Formation Template, available [here](https://github.com/RLOpenCatalyst/Service_Workbench_Templates/blob/main/RStudio/ec2-rlrstudio.yaml)
+* To deploy RStudio V2, the SWB Service Catalog product portfolio needs to be added with RStudio V2 Cloud Formation Template, [Click here](https://github.com/RLOpenCatalyst/Service_Workbench_Templates/blob/main/RStudio/ec2-rlrstudio.yaml)

 ### Configuration
-* Post adding RStudio V2 Cloud Formation Template to SWB Service Catalog product portfolio do the following
+* Post adding RStudio V2 Cloud Formation Template to SWB Service Catalog product portfolio do the following steps:
-* 1. Login to SWB as admin
+    1. Login to SWB as admin
-* 2. Navigate to Workspace Types to import RStudio V2
+    2. Navigate to Workspace Types to import RStudio V2
-* 3. Configure RStuido V2 with Input Parameters.
+    3. Configure RStuido V2 with Input Parameters.
-* 4. Launch Workspace Rstudio V2 to provision an RStudio Server
+    4. Launch Workspace Rstudio V2 to provision an RStudio Server

 ### Launch Solution
 Having gone through the preceding steps, here’s an AWS CloudFormation template so that you can quickly and easily deploy this infrastructure in your own
 AWS Cloud environment.